logicmagix/XTide86/README.md

 This project reflects that same spirit: a terminal IDE that encourages curiosity, simplicity, and discovery—*you ask the questions*.
 Tide42 is meant to be your solution, leaving the questions in your hands.

 # Tide42 NEWS:
 06.02.25 NOTICE FOR EXISTING USERS!!
 New --update logic is now fully functional and tested across multiple systems.
-You can either git restore . and git pull origin stable in your repo or re clone and use --update going forward.
+You can either git restore . and git pull origin stable in your repo or re clone, chmod+x install.sh and ./install.sh; Use --update going forward.

 06.01.25 Added a new AppendToEditor function that lets you seamlessly append selected text from visual mode to another editor buffer with a single keypress.
 Enjoy a smooth workflow with silent operation or optional verbose debugging for easy troubleshooting!